 On the Third (3) refusal and any additional refusal, SE drivers are suspended from Mid-day participation for thirty (30) working days.

-If a driver fails to complete the Mid-Day trip, this will be considered a full refusal.
+If a driver fails to complete the Mid-Day trip, this will be considered a half (.5)refusal.

 If a SN driver is absent, then the following available driver from seniority list within the cluster will cover the Mid-Day route.
 A separate emergency list will be used to cover unforeseen activities.